Why test doubles?

-In practice we have never found a reason to use a
+In practice I have never found a reason to use a

 fake instead of a

-Since their functionality and semantics are so similar and stubs are more powerful, we prefer them over fakes.
+Since their functionality and semantics are so similar and stubs are more powerful, I prefer them over fakes.

 The Sinon implementation for Mocks gives them equal power to stubs, by supporting both functionality replacement and call assertions.
 Unit test theory places emphasis on the latter.
-For us, the final decision is based on two factors on which we elaborate below.
+For me, the final decision is based on two factors on which I will elaborate below.

 The Sinon docs state that

 Mocks should only be used for the method under test.